-To the Board of Directors of Metro DC Community Center Inc. Washington, DC
+To the Board of Directors of Metro DC Community Center, Inc. Washington, DC

-We have audited the accompanying financial statements of Metro DC Community Center, Inc. (a nonprofit organization), which comprise the statements of financial position as of December 31, 2014 and 2013, and the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Metro DC Community Center, Inc. (a nonprofit organization), which comprise the statement of financial position as of December 31, 2015, and the related statements of activities and cash flows for the year then ended, and the related notes to the financial statements.